Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/wifi_easy_config/readme_wincs02.md

     <br />

-7. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC'Connect to the “EDBG Virtual COM Port�? and configure the serial settings as follows:
+7. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC'Connect to the "EDBG Virtual COM Port" and configure the serial settings as follows:
     1.  **Baud:** 115200
     2.  **Data:** 8 Bits
     3.  **Parity:** None